 The bachelor of science maintenance management degree consists of four components: 1) the satisfactory completion of all courses required for certification through the Aviation Training Institute or possession of the airframe and powerplant certificate, for which students are awarded 30 college credits; 2) 43 credits of advanced maintenance and technology coursework, including advanced aircraft systems and avionics technology; 3) a solid foundation in liberal arts and science of 30 credits; 4) students will complete 18 credits in management coursework.
 Students holding either an airframe or powerplant certificate or who have advanced standing toward this certificate may be eligible to enroll in academic courses while pursuing their airframe and powerplant certification, at the discretion of the department chair.

-Students in this program are also eligible to participate in the Air Traffic Control Collegiate Training Initiative (ATC-CTI).
-See page 79 for details.
+Students in this program are eligible to participate in ATC collegiate training program.
+See AT-CTI section.